 By Dr. Shana Nicholson, faculty member, Emergency and Disaster Management at American Military University

 About the Author: Dr. Shana Nicholson has more than 20 years of emergency medical and fire science service experience.
-She is currently an active member of Shinnston Volunteer Fire Department.
 Her professional background also includes government, social services, and nonprofit administration.
 She is currently a faculty member in emergency and disaster management at American Military University.
 She received a bachelor’s in criminal justice from Fairmont State University, a master’s of science in Human Services with a specialization in criminal justice from Capella University and a PhD in human services with a counseling specialization also from Capella University.